-There are five main personal factors every surfer should consider in order to pick the right surfboard, optimise their performance, and get the most out of the experience:
+There are five main personal factors every surfer should consider in order to pick a good beginner surfboard, and get the most out of the experience:

-- Skill Level: Being aware of and honest with yourself concerning your skill level will allow you to improve organically, minimising moments of frustration.
-Choose to ride a board that requires more ability than you have, and you won’t be able to tame it.
-Choose a board that presents no challenges or restrains you, and it will quite literally weigh you down.
+- Skill Level: Being aware of your skill level will allow you to improve organically, minimising moments of frustration.
+If you are still at the beginner stage and you choose to ride a board that requires more ability than you have, you simply won’t be able to ride it – Be honest with yourself!

 - Height & Weight: Your height and weight will help determine the volume (see below) your board of choice should have.
 Your measurements should be proportional to the length, width, and thickness of the surfboard – otherwise, it will either sink or not respond to your movements.

-- Wave Type: Whilst beginners should focus on small, broken waves only, being conscious of the type of wave you will surf with a given board will directly impact your performance.
+- Wave Type: Whilst beginners should focus on catching waves that are small and already broken, being conscious of the type of wave you will surf with a given board will directly impact your performance.
 Just as Formula 1 drivers select rain tyres for wet days, you should be mindful of the type of break and conditions of the sea when selecting a surfboard.
 For example, using too small a surfboard in a day with large, hollow waves will impair control and likely result in bad wipe-outs.